Lilicogamer13/lilicogamer13.github.io/README.md

 my website

-the API joins stuff is to remove debug/localhost joins
+Joins removed because the service i was using decided to break my system